The server now chooses its R session at tool-call time rather than always

 HTTP mcp_server() requests now honor the MCP-Protocol-Version header,

-return 400 Bad Request for unsupported protocol versions, and avoid using
+return 400 Bad Request for unsupported protocol versions, and no longer let

-protocol negotiation from one HTTP client to shape responses for another.
+protocol negotiation from one HTTP client shape responses for another.

 JSON output now serializes R NULL values as JSON null, fixing JSON-RPC